-Cheating and Plagiarism
+Cheating and Plagiarism1

 1.0 Institutions of higher education are founded to impart knowledge, seek truth, and encourage one's development for the good of society.
 University students shall thus be intellectually and morally obliged to pursue their course of studies with honesty and integrity.
-Therefore, in preparing and submitting materials for academic courses and in taking examinations, a student shall not yield to cheating or plagiarism, which not only violate academic standards but also make the offender liable to penalties explicit in Title 5 of the California Code of Regulations, part 5, sec.
-41301(a), as follows:
+Therefore, in preparing and submitting materials for academic courses and in taking examinations, a student shall not yield to cheating or plagiarism, which violate both academic and student disciplinary standards.